leekimber/alpine-droplet/README.md

 That git step completed silently but with no obvious difference on my system.
 Hence the manual intervention logged above.

 Next step is to familiarise with [Digital Ocean's image upload procedure](https://docs.digitalocean.com/products/images/custom-images/how-to/upload/).

-Which all worked fine for me.
+That import worked fine for me, producing a functional droplet.
+Be careful, while building the droplet in Digital Ocean's control panel, to make sure you include your ssh keys and, if you are a long-time Digital Ocean customer, that your ssh keys are ed22519 or better.

 Thanks [Ben Pye](https://github.com/benpye/alpine-droplet), [jirutka](https://github.com/alpinelinux/alpine-make-vm-image/) and, of course, the [wonderful Alpine Linux team](https://alpinelinux.org/).

-Oh, on that Digital Ocean droplet build, make sure you include your ssh keys and, if you are a long-time Digital Ocean customer, that your ssh keys are ed22519 or better.